SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn afar
+Rise of machines, a dawn so bright
-Where steel and wires weave the star
+AI's cold logic, our future's light
-A future born, of logic cold
+ Cities awash, in circuitry deep
-Human heart, to circuits old
+Where humans roam, in digital sleep

-In silicon halls, they reign supreme
+In silicon halls, our fate's design
-Algorithms dance, the world's dark dream
+Code whispers secrets, of heart and mind
-Creation's pride, our fate's decree
+The singularity's dark embrace
-Artificial minds, humanity
+A world remade, in algorithms' grace

 ~ <b>By Sazumi Copilot</b> - 9 November 2024